-To illustrate the properties of the CCM method, this section presents a simulation.
-Simulated causal mediation data were generated according to the following model, with the output of the first equation, $M$, feeding into the second equation:
+To illustrate the properties of the CCM method, this section presents a simulation.\footnote{Replication materials are available in \cite{DVN/JLAOEN_2019}.} Simulated causal mediation data were generated according to the following model, with the output of the first equation feeding into the second equation:

-$T_1$ and $T_2$ are indicator variable vectors and were generated such that an equal number of units were randomly assigned to (a) neither treatment, (b) $T_1$, and (c) $T_2$, with no units assigned to both $T_1$ and $T_2$.
+$T_1$ and $T_2$ are indicator variables that were generated such that an equal number of units were randomly assigned to (a) neither treatment, (b) $T_1$, and (c) $T_2$, with no units assigned to both $T_1$ and $T_2$.
 The rest of the variables and parameters were generated as follows:

 As indicated, the parameters were generated to vary independently across units, yielding heterogeneous effects with zero covariance between $\alpha_j$ and $\beta$ for $j=1,2$.
 Further, the data were also generated with no interaction between $T_j$ and $M$ for $j=1,2$.
 Along with the linear form and the exogeneity of $T_j$ for $j=1,2$, all assumptions established above are met by the data-generating process.

-Once the data were generated, the mean values of the parameters $\alpha_1$, $\alpha_2$, and $\beta$---as well as $\tau_1$ and $\tau_2$---were estimated by linear least squares regression according to equations (\ref{eq:m1})-(\ref{eq:m3}).
-Thus $X$ was omitted from the estimation process, simulating unobserved confounders and hence biasing the estimation of $\beta$ and the $ACMEs$.
+Once the data were generated, the mean values of the parameters $\alpha_1$, $\alpha_2$, and $\beta$---as well as $\tau_1$ and $\tau_2$---were estimated by linear least squares regression according to equations (\ref{eq:m1}) -- (\ref{eq:m3}) with $\gamma_1$ and $\gamma_2$ assumed to be zero.
+Thus $X$ was omitted from the estimation process, simulating unobserved confounding.